Is a homemade handwritten will legal?

 This document is then signed and witnessed in accordance with the requirements of the Wills Act and he puts the Will in his safe at home.
 Over the next 10 years, Stephen's health deteriorates so he needs to move closer to the family.
 He sells 28 Acacia Avenue and buys another property 19 Warren Road which is near to where his daughter Julie lives.

 When Stephen dies his Will is found by his children.
 The terms of the Will creates a dispute between the children.
 Given that Stephen no longer owned 28 Acacia Avenue at the time of his death, Julie said that it was clearly her dad's wish that she should be given 19 Warren Road.
-Whereas the other two children say that as he no longer owned 28 Acacia Avenue then Julie should get nothing.
+Whereas the other two children say that because he no longer owned 28 Acacia Avenue, Julie should get nothing.

 If we could travel back in time, what do you think Stephen would have wanted?
 Julie to receive 19 Warren Road or for her to receive nothing from his estate?
 Based on these circumstances I think it's fair to say that Stephen would have wanted Julie to receive 19 Warren Road.